Elbow

 Is cubital tunnel surgery done on an outpatient basis?

-Yes — all three surgical procedures are performed as outpatient procedures under regional or general anesthesia.
+Yes.
+All three surgical procedures are performed as outpatient procedures under regional or general anesthesia.

 Can cubital tunnel syndrome come back after surgery?